ecadlabs/taquito/docs/tutorial.md

 </details>

 ## What makes Tezos different? {#about-tezos}

-Some interesting features in Tezos are designed to address the shortcomings of the earlier generations of blockchains.
-These features are:
+Some interesting features in Tezos are designed to address the shortcomings of the earlier generations of blockchain.
+When Tezos was created, it had these benefits over existing blockchains:

 1. Proof of stake (It is now being adopted by some other blockchains as well).
 This eliminates a big problem with earlier blockchains: the need for a lot of energy to run the network.
 1. Evolution of the blockchain.
 Remember that the blockchain is a network of computers that run the same software.
-This means that if you want to upgrade the software, all the computers need to be upgraded at the same time.
+This means that if you want to upgrade the software, all the nodes need to be upgraded at the same time.
 This is not easy to do.
 Tezos solves this problem by having evolution baked into the protocol.
 This means that the blockchain can evolve over time without the need for a "hard fork".
 1. Delegation: Users can "delegate" their funds to a "baker".
 The baker will participate in the network consensus and will receive rewards.
 The baker will then share the rewards with the delegators.
-This makes it possible for users to participate in the network consensus without the need to run a node themselves, or to transfer their funds to a third party.
+This makes it possible for users to participate in the network consensus without the need to run a node themselves, or to give control of their funds to a third party.

+Because Tezos is designed to evolve, it is now much more than what it was when it was created.

 Different versions of Tezos protocol are named after historic cities.
-We are now in the "Nairobi" era.
+At the time of this writing, we are in the "Nairobi" era.
 But the next protocol "Oxford" is being implemented and will be voted on soon.

 The "mainnet" is the actual Tezos Blockchain.
 However, there are several "testnets" that are used for testing.
 One of them is named "ghostnet", and evolves to the new protocol much earlier than the mainnet, so that the ecosystem has enough time to implement features related to the new protocol and test them.

+## What is a dApp?

+A dApp is a web application that interacts with a blockchain.
+The blockchain is the source of truth for the dApp.
+The dApp usually interacts with the user, reads data from, and writes to the blockchain.
+The dApp might also communicate with other services, notably a blockchain indexer.
+But dApps are not limited to these ideas.
+For instance, one might create a dApp that works as part of an industrial process, and interacts with the blockchain to benefit from its features, like transparency, immutability, and provability.

 ## What is Taquito?

 Taquito is a JavaScript library that makes it easy to interact with the Tezos blockchain.
 It is designed to be used in dApps.
 It is also used in some wallets and other tools.
 It is open-source, developed and maintained by ECAD Labs.

 Without Taquito, sending operations to the Tezos blockchain requires you to write a lot of code.
 Some of that is to:
-1. Estimate the fees for the operation
+1. Estimate the costs for the operation
 1. Properly encode the operation
 1. Sign the operation

 And to implement all these, you need detailed information about different data types, protocols, constants, and algorithms used in the Tezos blockchain.
 Taquito abstracts away all this complexity and provides a simple API for interacting with the blockchain.

-## Sending a `Transfer` operation to the blockchain using Taquito {#seding-operations}
+## Sending a `Transfer` operation to the blockchain using Taquito {#sending-operations}
 Now we want to send an operation to the blockchain.
 When reading, we just sent a read request.
 When sending an operation, we need to prove that we own the address.
 To do this, we need to sign the operation with the private key of the address.

 In the next step, we will simply store the private key in the source code.
 This is not secure, and you should never do this in a production application.